 1. Wesley seniors who have completed undergraduate degree requirements may enroll in classes in the spring semester of their senior year.

-2. Other MAT candidates who wish to complete the program in a calendar year may enroll in classes in the summer.
+2. MAT candidates who wish to complete the program in three semesters may enroll in classes in the summer.

-3. MAT candidates may also complete the degree part time, especially if they wish to work as interns or graduate assistants.
+3. MAT candidates may complete the degree part time over 2 to 3 years.

-3. Submit official copies of passing scores (Delaware) on the PRAXIS I examination in Reading, Mathematics, and Writing.
+2. Official copies of passing scores (Delaware) on the PRAXIS Core examination in Reading, Mathematics, and Writing.

-5. Provide two letters of recommendation, one of which must be an evaluation of applicant’s instructional ability and attitude toward the teaching/learning process.
-(Applicants who lack teaching experience [initial certification program] should ask for a recommendation from a college instructor in their major discipline or an employer familiar with their teaching potential.)
+5. Two letters of recommendation, one of which must be an evaluation of applicant’s instructional ability and attitude toward the teaching/learning process.
+Applicants who lack teaching experience should ask for a recommendation from a college instructor in their major discipline or an employer familiar with their teaching potential.